-You can achieve that reduction by not ingesting those calories in the first place (see counting calories to lose weight).
-You can also burn some through physical activity or perhaps use a combination of both.
-(Just for fun, even check out the vinegar tactic.)
+How to do it?
+One way is to not ingest "the 500" in the first place (see counting calories to lose weight).
+You can also burn some with physical activity or perhaps a combination of both.
+Just for kicks, you might even check out the vinegar tactic, although please be cautious with that one.
 In time, you'll discover what works best for you.

-Read more about the charms of vegetables by clicking this link: The raw-vegetable diet: Not just for rabbits anymore!
+Plus, by filling you up quickly, they can help you eliminate extra calories.
+Read more about the charms of veggies by clicking this link: The raw-vegetable diet: Not just for rabbits anymore!

-I know, I know… such a course may be difficult for you.
-Perhaps you've developed some guilt around food—possibly stemming from your parents’ or grandparents’ experiences during the Depression and/or post-WWII rationing, or simply from knowing that too many people go without.
+Uh-huh, I know how difficult such a course may be for you.
+Perhaps you've even been guilted about food somewhat—possibly stemming from your parents’ or grandparents’ experiences during the Depression and/or WWII-related rationing, or simply from knowing that too many people go without.
 Thus, you may find it almost impossible to “waste” food.

 Still, one of the secrets of losing weight after menopause is to behave (with food) in a way that your parents/grandparents and even you yourself might consider wasteful.
 But remember that you can always store that food as leftovers for the next day or to put into “refrigerator” soup.